GrantBirki/gl/src/pages/things-to-do.md

 ### The Cafes ☕

 Carmel has many cafes and bakeries that are worth a visit.
 You can just stroll around and find one that suits your fancy.
 There are even a few unique tea shops and specialty chocolate shops as well.

+---

+## If you're feeling ice cream 🍦

+If you are looking for some of the best ice cream you have ever had, look no further.
+Take your butt on down to [Revival Ice Cream](https://maps.app.goo.gl/C7fwGa3YfcV5mxML6) in Monterey and try the **Bee's Knees** flavor.
+It is life altering.